-March: Paper mache projects are fun but messy.
-Here are some tricks from the mess maker of all mess makers, to make clean up easier.
+Paper mache projects are fun but messy.
+Here are some craft tips, from the mess maker of all mess makers, to make clean up easier.

 #1: Have all supplies rounded up before starting.
 Make sure to include extra water and old rags or paper towel.

 #2.
 Use a cheap plastic table cloth over your work surface.
 Tape it down to hold it in place.
 Wipe when finished or if you are feeling lazy, throw it away.

 #3: Don't try answering the phone or the door with gunky hands, that stuff gets all over.
 Have someone else to do it for you or decide the phone and the door aren't that important.
 How about hanging a do not disturb sign?

 #4: When it is time to wash up, remove dried on paste from your hands by rubbing them together, inside a plastic bag or over the garbage can.
 Lots of the mess will crumble right off.
 Now, wash in a plastic dishpan filled with warm soapy water.